Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Introduction

+To extract the instance-wise information, most WSIS methods use off-the-shelf proposal techniques.
+PRM~\cite{(prm)zhou2018weakly} takes suitable instance masks from segment proposals generated by MCG~\cite{(mcg)pont2016multiscale} and generates pseudo instance labels.
+Also, LIID~\cite{(liid)liu2020leveraging} utilizes a pre-trained salient instance segmentor~\cite{(s4net)fan2019s4net} which produces class-agnostic instance-level masks.
+We note that MCG and salient instance segmentor used in each method require pre-training with object boundary labels and class-agnostic instance masks, respectively.

-To deal with the challenges of WSIS, most previous approaches~\cite{(prm)zhou2018weakly, (consistent)arun2020weakly} utilize off-the-shelf proposal techniques.
-Specifically, they vote for suitable instance masks from segment proposals generated by MCG~\cite{(mcg)pont2016multiscale} and generate pseudo instance labels to train the network.
-However, they have two limitations as illustrated in Figure \ref{fig:prev_limit}.
-(1) Their dependency on the off-the-shelf proposal technique is considerably high, and the proposal technique requires pre-training with object boundary labels, deviating a fully image-level supervised setting.
-(2) Noisy pseudo labels containing missing instances can incur the semantic drift problem.
-As shown in Figure \ref{fig:prev_limit}, the left two missing cows are guided to the background class and the right cow is guided to the cow class, although all cows have semantically similar visual cues.
+However, the proposal-guided WSIS methods have two limitations as shown in Figure \ref{fig:prev_limit}.
+First, their dependency on the off-the-shelf proposal techniques is considerably high, and it makes the methods difficult to apply to other specific domains such as medical images since the proposal techniques mostly target general objects.
+Furthermore, in a strict sense, the use of the proposal techniques trained by object or instance level information deviates from the definition of fully-image-level supervised segmentation.
+Second, these methods cannot cope with the performance degradation caused by noisy pseudo-labels containing missing instances ($i.e.,$ false-negatives).
+As shown in Figure \ref{fig:prev_limit}, the left two missing cows are guided to the \textit{background} class and the right cow is guided to the \textit{cow} class, although all cows have semantically similar visual cues.
+We call this problem as \textit{semantic drift problem}.
 This semantic drift between background and instance confuses the network and deteriorates the stable training convergence.

-In this paper, we propose a novel WSIS approach consisting of two innovative components : \textit{semantic knowledge transfer} and \textit{self-refinement}.
-Specifically, we take the advantage of the success of the WSSS method and transfer the knowledge of WSSS to WSIS, and this process is named \textit{semantic knowledge transfer}.
-Using the knowledge of WSSS and instance cues, we generate rough pseudo instance labels.
-Here, to obtain the instance cues from image-level labels, we propose a \textit{peak attention module (PAM)} that makes the CAM highlight the sparse representative region of objects.
-As a result, only image-level labels are involved in our approach including the WSSS, eliminating the proposal technique.
+In this paper, we propose a new WSIS method, \textbf{BESTIE}: BEyond Semantic segmentation To InstancE Segmentation.
+BESTIE deprecates the use of off-the-shelf techniques to strictly follow a fully-image-level supervised setting.
+Also, BESTIE alleviates the semantic drift problem.
+To solve the two problems, BESTIE proposes two innovative components, \textit{semantic knowledge transfer} and \textit{self-refinement}.